Roles and responsibilities

 The amount of time you allocate to your mentoring role is dependent on the level of involvement you have agreed to with your candidate.
 It is recommended that you meet with your candidate face-to-face at least quarterly to plan and focus on demonstrating how their work meets the areas of technical and non-technical competency.
 Candidates will need to have updated their Candidate Practical Experience Logbook, and you will be asked to sign off on competencies achieved to date.

-At the end of the Practical Experience component and your when your candidate is eligible for membership, you are required to submit a Mentor’s Final Report.
+At the end of the Practical Experience component when your candidate is eligible for membership, you are required to submit a Mentor’s Final Report.
 It is recommended that you keep your meeting records until you are advised that your candidate has been admitted into membership.

 If you and your candidate work in a large organisation, or you are mentoring your candidate from outside their organisation, your candidate will also require the support of a line manager.
 The line manager will provide day-to-day exposure to relevant activities and tasks needed to develop required competence, whereas your role is to provide high-level workplace support and guidance to your candidate.